Is Inhaling Helium Dangerous - How Dangerous is Helium - Balloon Gas Safety

 Generalised hypoxia can cause dizziness, disorientation, abnormal heart function, unconsciousness and even death.

-Inhaling helium too deeply or directly from a gas cylinder is even more dangerous.
+Inhaling helium too deeply or directly from a gas cylinder is an even greater helium gas danger.
+The pressurised helium gas can cause a dangerous embolism.

 This can cause a stroke, seizures or death.